 No more panicked trip through the drive-thru or quick stop at the grocery store.
 In fact, 86% of Plan to Eat users said they felt less anxiety about meals when they had a plan.
 That’s a big deal!
 Peace of mind is priceless, and if unnecessary stress can be relieved, I think that is a win.

 They offer a free 30-Day trial!

 I think it’s very important for you to decide for yourself if Plan to Eat is something you would use.
 Because, like I said, I was a little skeptical myself.
 That’s why I love the free trial.
 And it truly is free.
 You don’t have to enter a credit card number and worry about cancelling before your card is charged.
 It’s simply available for you to use for a month, no strings attached.
 Even after the trial, if you choose to continue, the cost is only $4.95/month (or you can pay $39 for a full year, which works out to $3.25/month).
 That is SUPER reasonable when you consider the fact that you can save yourself a lot of time and stress and also trim your grocery budget significantly.
 I am not one to advocate for frivolous subscriptions that you’ll never use.
-And truly, if $4.95 is not in your budget right now, commit to using a paper and pencil meal planning tool (you can download a free meal plan printable here).
+And truly, if $4.95 is not in your budget right now, commit to using a paper and pencil meal planning tool (you can go here to sign up for my free meal plan printable).
 I have been very pleased with the ease-of-use of the program, and I personally think the value it offers far exceeds the cost.

 If you’ve tried meal planning in the past but have found the processes cumbersome, I think you could really benefit from Plan to Eat.

 Or maybe you’re like me and have been meal planning for years, but you want to streamline the process and save yourself some time.
 In that case, give it a try and see if you like it as much as I do!